 3. Moroccan Hammam

 The Moroccan health and beauty secrets go far beyond using the oils for supporting and improving their youthful look and luxurious manes.
-For ages the citizens of Morocco have been generously treated their bodies with massages, body scrubs and wraps, and daily or, in most cases, weekly hammam.
+For ages the citizens of Morocco have been generously treated their bodies with massages, body scrubs, and daily or weekly hammam.

 Known by a few different names such as Turkish bath or Roman bath, Moroccan hammam is a bathhouse with multiple dry and steamed rooms.
 Water and cleanliness are regarded sacred in Islam.
 And so, the Moroccans regard their hammams as special places where their bodies and souls get cleaned according to the ancient health and beauty secret rituals.

 The hammam journey begins in a dry hot room where you get accustomed to the heat and prepare yourself and your body for the next room.
-Hot steamy room follows the first one.
-It’s considered one of the most important since the heat makes you sweat a lot and purifies your body.
+A hot steamy room follows the first one.
+This room is one of the most important since the heat makes you sweat a lot and purifies your body.
 Once finished with these two stages of the hammam visit, you slowly relocate to a bathing room.
 Here skillful staff or your friends gently use the traditional hammam treatment on your skin and body.

 Moroccan Hammam Treatment